yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Detecting Presence of Native Apps claiming Urls

 Native Apps on iOS and Android MAY use OS SDK's to detect if an app claims a url.
-The general method is the same - App calls an SDK to open the url as deep link and handles an exception thrown if no matching app is found.

 See {{Appendix-A}} for more details.